usnistgov/NISTIR-8112/NISTIR_Metadata.md

 ##### Cache Time to Live

-This metadata element describes the length of time which a specific attribute value may reside in cache memory for use again in future transactions.
-Due to the sensitivity of certain attributes values, this metadata element enables the parties involved to properly cache and handle the values they are sending and retrieving as part of their transactions.
+This metadata element describes the length of time for which a specific attribute value may reside in cache memory for use again in future transactions.
+Due to the sensitivity of certain attributes values, this metadata element enables the parties involved to cache properly and handle the values they are sending and retrieving as part of their transactions.
 In some cases the time to live may be dictated by regulation or law and this information needs to be relayed to RP systems so data are handled accordingly.
 The more sensitive an attribute value, the shorter time it will likely be enabled to live in temporary memory.

 **NB**: Attribute value sensitivity cannot be treated as an absolute metric.
 Sensitivity is a contextual, risk-based determination.
-Therefore, even if an AP makes a determination that within the context of its system, the attribute value is not sensitive, receiving entities should make their own periodic risk assessments as to the attribute value’s sensitivity based on the context of their systems, uses, and aggregation of additional data.
+Therefore, even if an AP makes a determination that the attribute value is not sensitive within the context of its system, receiving entities should make their own periodic risk assessments as to the attribute value’s sensitivity based on the context of their systems, uses, and aggregation of additional data.

 ##### Data Deletion Date